physicshinzui/autodock-scripts/README.md

 - Now, all the script given by ADFRsuite are available!
   - To check it, type `prepare_ligand`.

+> [!note]
-After this installation, you can use the script in this repo.
+> After this installation, you can use the scripts in this repo.

 ## Specifications
 - `01_prep.sh` generates pdbqt format inputs are generated for Autodock vina.